margarita-form/salty-css-website/src/content/docs/viewport-clamp.md

 The viewport clamp function creates a CSS `clamp()` function that:

-1. Sets a minimum size based on the `minMultiplier`
+1. Sets a minimum size based on the `minMultiplier` or min value provided as second argument
 2. Applies a fluid formula that scales linearly with the viewport width
-3. Sets a maximum size based on the `maxMultiplier`
+3. Sets a maximum size based on the `maxMultiplier` or max value provided as third argument

-For example, a call to `fhdClamp(96)` with `minMultiplier: 1` and `maxMultiplier: 1.25` would ensure that:
+For example, a call to `fhdClamp(96)` with `screenSize:1920`, `minMultiplier: 1` and `maxMultiplier: 1.25` would ensure that:

-- The value will be at least 96px (or the specified value)
+- The value will be 96px when screen is at 1920px wide
 - The value can grow up to 120px (96px × 1.25) on larger screens
 - The value scales proportionally with the screen width between these bounds

+As another example, `fhdClamp(96, 42, 240)` with `42` as min override and `240` as max override will:

+- The value will be 96px when screen is at 1920px wide
+- The value can shrink down to 42px as defined to be custom min value
+- The value can grow up to 240px as defined to be custom max value

+Hint: If you want to override `max` but not `min` you can pass `undefined` for the min value like this: `fhdClamp(96, undefined, 240)`

 ## Configuration Options